GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. Before we execute the graph query to improve the relevance of your search results.
 We should understand the following important snippet of code for reranking

-1. Important snippet of code to understand for graph queries with cypher. **DO NOT RUN THIS CODE.
+1. Important snippet of code to understand for graph queries with cypher.

+    > [!alert]
+    **DO NOT RUN THIS CODE.
 THIS IS JUST FOR DEMONSTRATION**

     ```sql-nocopy
     graph AS (